BenziAhamed/playme/README.md

 ### Extras

+#### TOC generation
 You can pass in `--toc` to generate a table of contents compatible with GitHub.

 ```sh
 ./playme.swift path_to_your_playground --toc
 ```

 The table of contents will be the first section in the output.

+If you wish to control more precisely where the TOC should be created, add `{{GEN:TOC}}` a line in a _markdown formatted block_ somewhere in your playground.
+If your plaground has multiple pages, the first page would be the best location, but you can also add one at the end. playme will replace the line containing `{{GEN:TOC}}` with the TOC contents.

+> Only one TOC block will be generated, so placing multiple `{{GEN:TOC}}`s will have no effect, only the first one will be considered.

+#### Anti Credit Union
+Disable appending a credits line at the end by passing in `--no-credits`.